ngs-docs/2015-nov-adv-rna/kegg_orthology.rst

 Copy the pdf file to your computer so you can open it with a pdf viewer::

-   scp -i /your-key.pem ubuntu@your-amazon-machine.amazonaws.com:~/kegg/ko01100.pdf ~/Desktop
+   scp -i your-key.pem ubuntu@your-amazon-machine.amazonaws.com:~/kegg/ko01100.pdf ~/Desktop